About

 Fuzzy searches discover terms that are similar to a specified term without necessarily being an exact match.
 To perform a fuzzy search, use the tilde~

 symbol at the end of a single-word term.
-For example, to search for a term similar in spelling to "roam," use the fuzzy search - roam~
+For example, to search for a term similar in spelling to "roam," use the fuzzy search term

 roam~1